Skip to main content

 Who Pays for Hospice?

-With so many decisions that occur at the end of life, let Active Hospice make this one easier for you.
+With so many decisions at the end of life, let Active Hospice make this one easier for you.

 We accept all Medicare and Medicare HMO plans with 100% coverage.
 We are also proud to serve our Veterans by providing exceptional care through their VA Benefits.